davidharrisnet/aspnet-webforms/ASP.md

 # AspNetWebForms — Component Survey

 Low-level inventory of every part of this repository: what it is, what it does at runtime, and how it connects to the rest of the app.
-Written as groundwork for evaluating a Java 21 / Angular port — no migration recommendations here, just the as-is system.
+Written as groundwork for evaluating a Java 21 / Spring Boot / Angular port — no migration recommendations here, just the as-is system.

 ---